Majd96/popMovies/README.md

 # popMovies
-this is the first and the second project for the android developer nanodegree you need to insert your API key in order to fectch the movies data
+these are the first two projects for the udacity android developer nanodegree ,popMovies stage one and two you need to insert your API key in order to fectch the movies data